atavory/ibex/README.rst

 TL;DR
 -----

 The following short example shows the main points of the library.
-It is an adaptation of the sickit-learn example `Concatenating multiple feature extraction methods <http://scikit-learn.org/stable/auto_examples/feature_stacker.html>`_.
+It is an adaptation of the scikit-learn example `Concatenating multiple feature extraction methods <http://scikit-learn.org/stable/auto_examples/feature_stacker.html>`_.
 In this example, we build a classifier for the `iris dataset <http://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html>`_ using a combination of `PCA <https://en.wikipedia.org/wiki/Principal_component_analysis>`_, `univariate feature selection <https://en.wikipedia.org/wiki/Feature_selection#Subset_selection>`_, and a `support vecor machine classifier <https://en.wikipedia.org/wiki/Support_vector_machine>`_.

-We first load the Iris dataset into a pandas dataframe.
+We first load the Iris dataset into a pandas ``DataFrame``.

     >>> import numpy as np
     >>> from sklearn import datasets